Brandon-Hurst/ADI_EWNA24_CFSDemo/I2C_ADXL343/README.md

 #### Expected Output

-The console UART of the MAX32690 EV Kit will output these messages, along with real-time accelerometer data:
+The console UART of the MAX32690FTHR will output these messages, along with real-time accelerometer data:
 ```
 MAX32690 I2C ADXL343 demo.
 Press Enter/Return to continue ...